 • These wear out much more quickly than any other shoe that we have tried.
 If you run a lot you will need to replace these every 6 months or so.

 The Triumph is touted as their most well-cushioned running shoe yet, which is something that should be a flashing welcome sign for those suffering from plantar fasciitis.
-In our testing, the cushioning did not disappoint.
 This was by far the most “cushy” of models we tested after the Hoka One One Bondi (which some would argue goes too far).
 The shoe felt lighter as a result, and produced a more snug fit.

 The Triumph provides the same eight-millimeter heel to toe offset that their top-selling Saucony Hurricane touts.
 This allows for a stronger and more personalized level of support and comfort.

-• The Flat Route: The Saucony Triumph excelled in the flat route course, providing extensive comfort and a snug fit on all terrains applicable, both inside and outside.
+• The Flat Route: The Saucony Triumph excells in flat route courses, providing extensive comfort and a snug fit on all terrains applicable, both inside and outside.

-• Off-Roading: The Saucony Triumph did great in the off-roading course at Spanish Pond.
-The only hiccup came with a slight issue on the wet wooden plank boards.
+• Off-Roading: The Saucony Triumph does great in the off-roading courses.
+The only hiccup comes with a slight issue on the wet wooden plank boards.

-• Elevating: The Saucony Triumph performed admirably on the climb up the Bank of America Tower.
-There were no negative experiences recalled, and no pain afterwards.
+• Elevating: The Saucony Triumph performs admirably on elevating climbs.
+There were no negative experiences nor pain after running that we could find!

 Advantages

-• The most well-cushioned and snug model that we tested.
+• The most well-cushioned and snug model that we reviewed.

 • From Saucony, a company that focuses solely on running shoes and does so well.